 Rockies -- Nolan Arenado, 3B

-The winner of six consecutive NL Gold Gloves, he very well could be Colorado’s first Hall of Famer.
+The winner of seven consecutive NL Gold Gloves, he very well could be Colorado’s first Hall of Famer.